 Over 190,000 Irish-born Americans fought in the Civil War.

-2. 253 Irish-born men received a Medal of Honor.
+2. Two hundred and fifty-three Irish-born men received a Medal of Honor.

 253 Irish-born men have been awarded the Medal of Honor, the nation’s highest honor.
-That's more than from any other nation.
+That's more than the number of awardees from any other nation.

-The number of US residents claiming Irish ancestry in 2012 was 34.1 million, a figure that is seven times the population of Ireland.
+The number of US residents claiming Irish ancestry in 2012 was 34.1 million, seven times the population of Ireland.

 The highest percentage of the population in America to claim Irish ancestry was found to be in – where else? – Massachusetts.
 The 34.1 million does not include the 5 million or so who claim Northern Irish roots.

 This is the number of people who indicated they were Irish-born on the 2012 census.
-It is a clear indication that as emigration from Ireland stops the number of Irish-born continues to shrink, though green card holders and other employment visas are not counted.
+It is a clear indication that as emigration from Ireland slows, the number of Irish-born continues to shrink.
+Green card holders and others here on employment visas are not counted within this.

 As usual, Irish Americans feel home ownership is very important to them.
 68.9 % of those surveyed owned the home in which they lived, the highest for any ethnic group

-The percentage of the Boston metropolitan area population that claims Irish ancestry, one of the highest percentages for the top 50 metro areas by population.
+The percentage of the Boston metropolitan area population that claims Irish ancestry is 24.1%, one of the highest percentages for the top 50 metro areas by population.

-Boston is home of the Celtics of the National Basketball Association.
+Boston is home to the Celtics of the National Basketball Association.

-Median income for households headed by an Irish-American, higher than the $51,371 for all households.
+The median income for households headed by an Irish-American came in at $59,220, higher than the national median of $51,371.
 In addition, 7.4 percent of family households of Irish ancestry were in poverty, lower than the rate of 11.8 percent for all Americans.

 The most recent population figure for Dublin, CA was 47,156.

-10. First St. Patrick’s Day in the World!
+10. Responsible for the first St. Patrick’s Day in the World!

-The world's first St. Patrick's Day parade occurred on March 17, 1762, in New York City, featuring Irish soldiers serving in the English military.
+The world's first St. Patrick's Day parade occurred on March 17, 1762, in New York City, featuring Irish soldiers serving in the English army.

 This parade became an annual event, with President Truman attending in 1948.
-Congress proclaimed March as Irish-American Heritage Month in 1995 and the President issues a proclamation commemorating the occasion each year.
+Congress proclaimed March as Irish-American Heritage Month in 1995 and the President issues a proclamation marking the occasion each year.